wbamberg/idl-reference/docs/nsIBackgroundFileSaver.md

        be canceled, and is notified to the observer.
 If the operation fails meanwhile for other reasons, or the observer has been already notified of completion, this status code is ignored.

+## Attributes ##

+### observer ###

+This observer receives notifications when the target file name changes and when the operation completes, successfully or not.

+@remarks A strong reference to the observer is held.
+Notification events
+         are dispatched to the thread that created the object that implements nsIBackgroundFileSaver.

+### signatureInfo ###

+An nsIArray of nsIX509CertList, representing a chain of X.509 signatures on the downloaded file.
+Each list may belong to a different signer and contain certificates all the way up to the root.

+@throws NS_ERROR_NOT_AVAILABLE
+        In case this is called before the onSaveComplete method has been called to notify success, or enableSignatureInfo has not been called.

+### sha256Hash ###

+The SHA-256 hash, in raw bytes, associated with the data that was saved.

+In case the enableAppend method has been called, the hash computation includes the contents of the existing file, if any.

+@throws NS_ERROR_NOT_AVAILABLE
+        In case the enableSha256 method has not been called, or before the onSaveComplete method has been called to notify success.